 The future of technology is not fixed.
 We are daily creating that future by every action we take in form of policies, laws, inventions, etc.

-The onus lies on us as custodians of Mother Earth to write our own future — requiring every stakeholder from the public & private sector.
-Non-profit and academia must come together to develop an inclusive working guide for effective government communication, that can be tailored nationally and locally across the world.
+The onus lies on us as custodians of Mother Earth to write our own future — requiring every stakeholder from the public & private sectors.
+Non-profits and academia must come together to develop an inclusive working guide for effective government communication, that can be tailored nationally and locally across the world.

-I believe constructive forums like this that create dialogues that will help develop laws and policies with clear implementation strategy is what we need for the future.
+I believe constructive forums like this that create dialogues that will help develop laws and policies with a clear implementation strategy are what we need for the future.